aguscoppe/tp-marketplace/README.md

 # Teacher-Student Marketplace App

-An app that allows two types of users: teachers and students
+An app that allows two types of users:
+- Teachers
+- Students

 ## Teachers
 Users with the teacher role are allowed to create, edit and publish courses